 Check out: Best Ethereum Wallets

 That’s how you can develop and test Ethereum DApps using the Truffle framework.
 DApps are just one of the many utilities of the Ethereum Network.
 Ethereum has a lot more to offer, thanks to the decentralized blockchain technology. upGrad can help you learn everything about blockchain.
-If you want to develop smart contracts & DApps and pursue a career in blockchain, checkout IIIT-B & upGrad’s PG Certification in Blockchain Technology.
+If you want to develop smart contracts & DApps and pursue a career in blockchain, checkout IIIT-B & upGrad’s Advanced certificate program in blockchain technology.